 Why Should I Take PrEP?

 PrEP is for people without HIV who are at high risk for acquiring it from sex or injection drug use.
 The federal guidelines recommend that PrEP be considered for people who are HIV-negative and in an ongoing sexual relationship with someone living with HIV.
 For those at very high risk for HIV, PrEP can significantly reduce your risk of HIV infection if taken daily.
-Daily PrEP use can lower the risk of acquiring HIV from sex by more than 92 percent and from injection drug use by more than 70 percent.
+Daily PrEP use can lower the risk of acquiring HIV from sex by 99 percent and from injection drug use by more than 70 percent.
 You can combine additional strategies with PrEP to reduce your risk even further.
 This also applies to anyone who is not in a mutually monogamous* relationship with a partner who recently tested HIV-negative, and who is . . .

 - A gay or bisexual man who has had anal sex without using a condom or been diagnosed with an STD within the past six months, OR …

 - A heterosexual man or woman who does not regularly use condoms during sex with partners of unknown HIV status who are at substantial risk of HIV infection (for example, people who inject drugs or women who have bisexual male partners).

 Questions to Ask Yourself …

 - Are you in a relationship with someone living with HIV?